 The Southern Pacific was crushing gravel for 300 miles of rail bed but the Chinese who did the work weren’t allowed to live in Steins; they had to stay out by the quarry itself.
 The ground of the cemetery, now to the south of Interstate 10, was reportedly so hard that graves had to be blasted out of the earth.
 Yeah, maybe things were kind of tough.
 Even now, if you go to Steins in the summer, it can feel like the sun is trying to incinerate you.

 The quarry was shuttered in the 1920’s and that would be Steins peak, population 200.
-(Not to be confused with nearby Steins Peak, elevation 5715’.)
+(Again, not to be confused with Steins Peak, elevation 5715’.)
 From there it was downhill, although the railroad station operated until 1950, when it was moved to Cottonwood City, just to the south.
 The post office had left six years earlier.
 Then Steins languished for years, many of its buildings burning down in a 1962 fire.
 Philip Varney’s photo from the 1970’s makes it look like by then hardly anything remained besides some crumbling adobes.
 For awhile, a mysterious fellow lived there alone, his family having bought the town site for him.

 In 1988, Steins was purchased by Larry and Linda Link, who cleaned up the “10-acre junkyard,” restored some buildings, and gathered artifacts out of the piles of debris and from the surrounding community.
 They then opened Steins as a tourist attraction.
 At one point the town attracted 90,000 visitors a year.
 But vandalism and theft had gotten so bad by 2008 that the Links were forced to turn Steins into a bona fide ghost town for the second time.